 "Kain told me as much," Cecil said, nodding.
 "And I'm glad you both agreed to such an oath.
 That's a difficult thing to commit to while under such duress; I'm glad you didn't resort to blaming each other."

 "That would have made things worse," Edge responded, facing Cecil.
 "I knew that the moment Rydia screamed at us."
 He paused.
 "I'm sorry."

 "I accept your apology," Cecil said, his voice still harsh.
 Edge nodded.
 "It's best you head back to Eblan, I suppose I will see you tomorrow?"

 The next day...

 "Actually, I'm not sure I want to hear it," she said harshly.
 She didn't look away, but the flicker in her eyes began to burn.
 "I learned you made this mistake with Rosa once before!
 So why did you fight Edge?
 Why haven't you learned from your folly?!"
-She bit her lip and looked away from him.
+She bit her lip and turned away from him.
 Kain saw her fiery eyes staring down at the courtyard.